apache/comdev-events-site/content/README.txt

   https://apache.org/ads/adserver.txt

-# How ComDev/VP, Conferences Maintains These current-event & Meetup Pages
+# How ComDev/VP, Conferences Maintains current-event & Meetup Pages

 * Maintenance of current-event* files for PMC inclusion:
 - update text in content/current-event.mdtext
 - replace content/images/current-event-*.png files with the new versions from content/ads/ApacheCon

-See also content/ads/README.txt
+See also the main website's content/ads/README.txt

-* Maintenance of meetups.html
+* Maintenance of event/meetups.html

 0a) Check out https://svn.apache.org/repos/asf/comdev/tools
 0b) Learn how to use the ASF CMS.
 Instructions are here: https://cms.apache.org/ (scroll to the bottom)